Mayoralty of Pete Buttigieg: Other matters

 In 2016, Buttigieg signed an executive order helping to establish a recognized city identification card.
 The program is run in partnership with the nonprofit La Casa de Amistad, which produces the ID cards.
 A December 2016 executive order signed by Buttigieg required police, schools and other government services recognize the cards as a valid form of identification.
 The program formally launched later that month.
 Many immigration advocates praised the program's approach for protecting undocumented immigrants.
 In August 2019, Judicial Watch launched litigation arguing that, by not disclosing staff emails related to the program, the City of South Bend was acting in violation of Indiana's Access to Public Records Act.
 In the city's 2019 mayoral election, both the Democratic and Republican mayoral nominees voiced their support for retaining this program.

 Buttigieg's budget proposal for the 2018 fiscal year included $156,000 for paid parental leave to city employees.
 He was successful in this effort.

 Buttigieg had expressed his openness to a proposal by the Pokagon Band of Potawatomi Indians to open a tribal casino in South Bend.
 The Common Council approved a casino deal in April 2016, and the Pokagon Band received federal clearance to put the land into a required trust in November 2016.
 Under a revenue-sharing agreement that the Pokagon Band voluntarily entered into with the city, the city receives the greater of 2% of the casino's annual Class II gaming revenues or either $1 million or $2 million (depending on the number of games at the casino).
 The casino opened in January 2018 as Four Winds South Bend.

+Buttigieg had the mayor's office commission a report to analyze racial economic inequality in the city.
+The report, dubbed the "Prosperity Now Report" was finished in 2017, and documented the existence of a pronounced racial wealth gap in the city.